 Two or three decades ago, Phuket’s beaches were uninhabited.
 Phuket Town became very important due to the rubber industry and mining boom, thus making it a rich historical center.

 Take a walk down memory lane as you explore the roads and lanes of their forgotten past.
 We recommend going on this Phuket Old Town Food Tour for a real cultural experience.

 If you’re into the adrenaline-fueled adventures, this one is perfect for you.
 Take the leap of faith and jump out into nothingness in Phuket’s famous jungle bungee jump site.
 With New Zealand and Australian owners, their safety standards are up to par with other jump sites worldwide.
 Feel your heart pound, and your gut twist and turn until you’re ready to throw yourself down 50m down a tranquil lagoon.
 Trust me, it’s EPIC!

 P.S.
 Scared to do it alone?
 They also have tandem jumps!

 Sponsor a Dog

-Anyone that has been to Asia know that animal rights is basically close to none.
-One of the best organizations we’ve seen is Soi Dog, an organization in Phuket committed to sheltering stray dogs and cats.
-The coolest part, if you’re traveling back home, you can even be a flight volunteer to help bring some of these dogs to loving homes overseas.
-Definitely worth checking them out while on the island.
+Anyone that has been to Asia knows that animal rights are basically close to none.
+One of the best organizations we’ve seen is Soi Dog, a group in Phuket committed to sheltering stray dogs and cats.

 Go Kayaking in Phang Nga Bay